cdig/cd-module/README.md

 Within a module, h1 elements get special styling, with [Magic Underlines](#magic-underlines).
 You should only use h1 for the title of a page.

+### magic-underlines

+This special mixin uses a bunch of crazy SCSS to create an iOS-style underline on all browsers/devices.

+### p

 ```html
     <p>On this page, we'll look at things that are cute!</p>
 ```

-As with all content incorporating the [cd-reset](https://github.com/cdig/cd-reset), paragraph tags are selectable.
+Because cdModule includes the [cd-reset](https://github.com/cdig/cd-reset), paragraph tags are selectable, and all other tags are not.
 So, use them for text that the user might like to select and copy-paste, and don't use them for things that shouldn't be selectable — interactive elements, UI, or parts of a graphic.

+### cd-row

 ```html
     <cd-row>